-AAPM&R's Registry is the key to putting your data to work for you.
-With the AAPM&R Registry you can compare your patient outcomes, professional performance and care processes against other physicians across the country.
+AAPM&R’s Registry provides the data to prove your value and improve your care by tracking your success on a national scale and studying the most effective treatments for your patients.
+As more data is collected, the specialty will become stronger, together.
 In addition to understanding your patient population and demonstrating the quality and value of physiatric treatment, AAPM&R’s Registry is an easy-to-use qualified clinical data registry (QCDR).
 A QCDR is a reporting mechanism for satisfactory Merit-Based Incentive Payment System (MIPS).

 You can participate directly from your office!
 From the moment a patient calls to make an appointment to the time they transition from your care, there is a story being told about your clinical care.
 It starts with the patient’s information being documented, and grows over time with more details, new findings, and patient satisfaction scores.
 Each time a patient sees their provider, data is recorded in their electronic health record (EHR), which is then reported to the Registry.
 Key information from the provider’s EHR is sent in a secure and encrypted fashion to the Registry for analysis.

 Decision-making is no longer fueled by anecdotes or the benefit of the doubt.
 Decision-making demands data – factual evidence that your skills and services are deserving of a patient’s patronage, an institution’s referral, or a payor’s reimbursement.

 You need quantifiable proof of your value.

 You can’t gather that proof on your own and the data an institution collects will not sufficiently focus on or benefit physiatry.
 The accurate documentation of PM&R through data is an effort that will involve all of physiatry, together, and it starts with AAPM&R’s Registry.